Shampra/EvernoteToAnytype/README.md

 **Points to consider :**
 Evernote exports are not clean (especially between Legacy and version 10): variations in the method for the same style, unnecessary divs, etc.
+Some cases may not be covered yet; you can report them to me.